-Sometimes the best education comes from the real-world experiences.
+Sometimes the best education comes from real-world experiences.
 America’s Navy has a global presence with more than 100 ports of call, giving your students the opportunity to see firsthand how other people, cultures and countries live.
 It’s an opportunity that most people only dream about, but the Navy can put this kind of life-changing experience within reach.

 “I guess you could say I came from humble beginnings.
 I had only been out of West Virginia twice in my life.
 Dad was a disabled coal miner.
 Mom was a housewife.
 I was the youngest of 10 kids.
 We were dependent on welfare and Social Security.
 Despite all that, I did well in school and wanted to become part of the Navy nuclear power program.
 I was hungry to succeed.
 And I knew I could do it.
-Since I’ve been in the Navy, I have earned a bachelor of science degree in Nuclear Engineering and a master’s degree in Management, with the Navy picking up a good portion of my tuition.
-I have traveled to more than 35 countries in Europe, Asia, South America, the Middle East and all but six of the 50 states.
+Since I’ve been in the Navy, I have earned a bachelor of science degree in nuclear engineering and a master’s degree in management, with the Navy picking up a good portion of my tuition.
+I have traveled to more than 35 countries in Europe, Asia, South America and the Middle East and all but six of the 50 states.
 Where else but in the Navy?”

-Learn how the Navy seeks the best and the brightest at the Navy Recruiting Command Web site.
+Learn how the Navy seeks the best and the brightest at the Navy Recruiting Command web site.

 Get the real story about what the Navy is like for young people…from the mothers of Sailors at NavyForMoms.com.